 ) of afatinib are observed approximately 2 to 5 hours post dose.
 Mean Cmax

-values increased slightly more than 50 mg GIOTRIF.
+values increased slightly more than proportional in the dose range from 20 mg to 50 mg GIOTRIF.
 Systemic exposure to afatinib is decreased by 50% (Cmax

 ) and 39% (AUC0-∞